-- A. These EMAC pins are muxed with the upper data pins of the HPI or PCI peripherals.
+A. These EMAC pins are muxed with the upper data pins of the HPI peripheral.
 By default, these signals function as HPI.
-For more details on these muxed pins, see the Device Configurations section of this data sheet. - B. These MDIO pins are muxed with the PCI peripherals.
-By default, these signals function as PCI.
 For more details on these muxed pins, see the Device Configurations section of this data sheet.

 Figure 2-11.
 EMAC/MDIO Peripheral Signals